octopus-asorkin/docs/docs/deployments/patterns/auto-scaling-deployment-targets/azure.md

 ### Configure Deployment Target Triggers

+Next, configure deployment target triggers to trigger a deployment anytime a new deployment target is found.

 1. From the project overview screen go to **{{Deployments, Triggers}}**.
 2. In the top right cornger click on **{{Add Trigger, Deployment target trigger}}**.
 3. Configure the following settings: